 The guiding questions and the Talk Time activities in each lesson assist multilingual learners as they formulate their own answers to the essential question of the unit.
-Keeping to the essential question of the unit schedist ose is a these questions posted for students to see is a heepful way to continually come back to and discuss the unit themes.
+Keeping these questions posted for students to see is a these questions posted for students to see is a helpful way to continually come back to and discuss the unit themes.

-Each set of guiding questions in Language Power builds toward helping students effectively produce language in the students effectively produce language in this essential question.
-As an example, this essential question.
-How does weather influence our activities?, is supported by these guiding questions:
+Each set of guiding questions in Language Power builds toward helping students effectively produce language in response to the unit's essential question.
+As an example, this essential question, How does weather influence our activities?, is supported by these guiding questions: